-Armagh, Banbridge and Craigavon Sports Forum are a voluntary body that provide a voice for local sport.
+The Armagh, Banbridge and Craigavon Sports Forum are a voluntary body that provide a voice for local sport.
 They work closely with Armagh City, Banbridge and Craigavon Borough Council and in particular the Sports Development Department to further aid the development of sport in the Borough.
 They do this through the delivery of the following key areas:

 In This Section

 Members will also have the opportunity to be elected to represent their sport on the ABC Sports Forum at the Annual General Meeting.
-Clubs can also have their details published on the Council’s Get Active ABC website.
+Clubs can also have their details published on the Council’s Sports Directory page on the website.

 The purpose of the sports grant aid scheme is to provide financial support to help athletes, coaches and sports clubs from the Armagh City, Banbridge and Craigavon Borough Council area to attain their full potential.
 To be eligible, clubs or individuals are required to affiliate to the Armagh, Banbridge & Craigavon Sports Forum.